research-to-startup/research-to-startup.github.io/docs/project.md

   they will be given an extra week to join or form a team.

-By 2/10, all team rosters muust be finalized and have 3-6 team members that are enrolled in the course.
+#### 1.a) By 2/10, all team rosters muust be finalized and have 3-6 team members that are enrolled in the course.

+For this mini check-in milestone 1.a, each team must add a slide to the Project check-in deck (shared via class slack) with their team name, final roster, and current status of their idea/area.

 ### Plan for customer/user interviews
 Based on the [User Discovery lecture on 1/20](https://drive.google.com/file/d/1n70zF6oUF5S-xmafUdIz9SLm5E2YHd20/view?usp=sharing), you will build a plan for